 Once you’re with a professional, they will probably perform a scalp biopsy from the edge of one of your patches of hair loss.
 If any inflammatory cells in or around your hair follicles are spotted or you have some scarring on your scalp, therapy—which might be anything from topical steroids to oral medications like tetracyclines—will probably be given in order to halt the progression of the disease (although it should be noted that anywhere there is fibrosis—which is scarring—natural hair regrowth is not possible).

 If CCCA is not too severe, after about a year of treatment, if the condition seems manageable, you might be a candidate for a hair replacement surgery like single-hair grafting or laser-assisted grafting.
 However, it should go on record that the amount of success with this approach to CCCA and hair loss is pretty low (to date).

 So, what should you do if you have CCCA and you want to relieve scalp irritation and/or give your scalp time to heal?
 The solution just might surprise you—go 100 percent natural.

-Speaking of cleansing your hair, it can only help to apply some bentonite clay to your hair (and scalp) as a monthly treatment.
-It’s a great way to remove the build-up that can come with using hair products; products that could possibly damage your hair follicles.
+- • Applying bentonite clay to your hair and scalp as a monthly treatment can help remove build-up that can come with using hair products; products that could possibly damage your hair follicles.

-And finally, try and massage your scalp as much as possible.
-The main way that hair follicles are “fed” is through your blood and massages help to stimulate blood circulation in order to increase hair follicle repair and hair growth.
+- • Try to massage your scalp as much as possible.
+The main way that hair follicles are "fed" is through your blood stream.
+Massages help stimulate blood circulation which may in turn stimulate hair follicle repair and hair growth.
 You can use your hands or a portable hand-held scalp massager.

 Comments, Questions & RatingsAsk a question.
 Post a rating.
 Leave Your Comments.